Paolumaya/Maya-Lore/Reports/Aberration Phenomenon Reports/Aberration Phenomenon Subject 7 - Maya (Paolumu).md

 - Subject Maya represents an exceptional case of Aberration, demonstrating a unique dual-Paolumu fusion and remarkable shape-shifting abilities tied to Dragon Energy.
 - Her altered state has provided invaluable, first-hand insights into Paolumu biology and behavior, facilitating unprecedented close-range observation.
 - Initial reaction to the fusion involved significant distress and a period of isolation, highlighting the psychological impact of Aberration events.
-Intervention by another Aberration (Subject [Specimen 3 - Elara](Characters/Specimen%203%20-%20Elara.md)) proved crucial in the subject's acclimation and retrieval by the Guild.
+Intervention by another Aberration (Subject [3 - Elara](Specimens/3%20-%20Elara.md)) proved crucial in the subject's acclimation and retrieval by the Guild.

 **Recommendations:**